-\paragraph{\precedent .} However, inspecting \chalkidis , we find that the \emph{alleged violations} do not contain all of the claims.
-Alleged violations are only the main claims of the case, a subset of all claims that have been raised.
-To investigate the full set of claims (and negative outcomes) we process the \citet{chalkidis-etal-2019-neural} scrape of the HUDOC\footnote{See \cref{appendix:glossary} for examples from our dataset or \href{https://hudoc.echr.coe.int/}{HUDOC} for all the ECHR caselaw.} database and extract the full set of claims using regular expressions.\footnote{The Outcome Corpus is available at \textit{redacted for anonymity}.}
+\paragraph{\precedent .} Since violations are only the main claims of the case, to investigate the full set of claims (and negative outcomes) we process the \citet{chalkidis-etal-2019-neural} scrape of the online HUDOC\footnote{See \cref{appendix:glossary} for examples from our dataset or \href{https://hudoc.echr.coe.int/}{HUDOC} for all the ECHR caselaw.} database and extract the full set of claims using regular expressions.\looseness-1

 We conduct all our experiments on both corpora.
-However, not all of the Articles of ECHR are interesting from the perspective of a legal outcome since not all Articles of ECHR can be claimed by a lawyer.
-First, ECHR comprises of the convention itself and the protocols to the convention.
-Our of the $51$ Articles of the convention, only Articles $2$ to $18$ contain the rights and freedoms, whereas the remaining Articles pertain to the court and its operation.
-We therefore restrict our study to predicting the outcome of the core rights.
+However, not all of the Articles of ECHR are interesting from the perspective of a legal outcome, since not all of them can be claimed by a lawyer.
+Out of the $51$ Articles of the convention, only Articles $2$ to $18$ contain the rights and freedoms, whereas the remaining Articles pertain to the court and its operation.
+The rights and freedoms are what a lawyer can claim, the focus of our work.
+We therefore restrict our study to predicting the outcome of these core rights.
 Furthermore, we remove any Articles that do not appear in the validation and test sets.
-This leaves us with $K = 17$ and $K = 14$ for the \chalkidis and \precedent corpus respectively. \cref{tab:splits} shows the number of cases containing negative outcome vs positive outcome across the training/validation/test splits.
+This leaves us with $K = 17$ and $K = 14$ for the \chalkidis{} and \precedent{} respectively. \cref{tab:splits} shows the number of cases containing negative outcome vs positive outcome across the training/validation/test splits.
 The full distribution of Articles over cases in both corpora can be found in \cref{appendix:corpora}. \looseness -1